bccp/nbodykit/README.rst

 as explictly noted below.

-The dependencies of nbodykit are not fully stable, thus we recommend updating the external dependencies occassionally via the ``-U`` option of ``pip install``:
+The dependencies of nbodykit are not fully stable, thus we recommend updating the external dependencies occassionally via the ``-U`` option of ``pip install``.
+Since nbodykit is not yet stable enough for versioned releases, ``--force`` ensures the current sourced version is
+installed:

 .. code:: sh

-    # It may take a while to build fftw and pfft.
-    # Mac and Edison are special, see notes below

     pip install -U -r requirements.txt
+    pip install -U --force --no-deps .

 Now we shall be able to use nbodykit, in a interactive python session (please remember to jump to bin/ directory to avoid weird issues about importing in-tree)